 "No, no!
 Don't be silly.
 Jesus died for the sins of all mankind.
 The path to salvation is through Jesus."
 Wait a second.
 Just who is being silly here?
 If he died, he's incapable of saving anyone (or doing anything).
 This is what it means to be dead.
 If by salvation, you mean some sort of life after death, this is simply absurd.
 The "I" we all experience is a product of neural activity.
 When the brain dies, there is no more "I."

 My favorite message by far and easily the most frequently seen was "Jesus loves you."
 Who is this Jesus who loves me?
-I'm not sure I'm comfortable with the idea of being loved by another man.
-Besides, I've never met him.
+What if I have latent homophobia and am not sure I'm comfortable with the idea of being loved by another man?
+Besides, I've never met Jesus.
 How can he even know me?
 Has he been stalking me or something?

 "Jesus knows your heart, and he has always been there."
 Wow!
 That's great news!
 I get confused sometimes and feel like I don't know my own heart.
 I'd like to meet this Jesus and see if he can give me some advice.
 Where is he?
 Wait a second...if he's always been there and he cares about me, why has he sat by and watched me go though some difficult periods in my life without helping?
 Where was he when I was drinking too much?
 Where was he when my grandfather died?
 Where was he when I was desperately trying to hold a failing marriage together?
 If he loves me, he sure has an odd way of showing it.